paybrush/paybrush/README.md

 2. **Exchange Authorization Code for Tokens:**
    - After authorization, click "Exchange authorization code for tokens" in Step 2 of the Playground.
-   - Copy the "Refresh Token" and "Access Token" (optional).
+   - Copy the "Refresh Token".
+You will also use this later to customize your script.

 **Integration:**
 - Use the "Refresh Token" along with your "Client ID" and "Client Secret" in your application for authenticating email requests with Nodemailer.